LabMobi/project-creator-android/README.md

 ### Developing and updating the template itself

-Make sure you are in the `develop` branch.
+1. Clone the repository
+2. Create a new branch using Mobi Lab's [branching strategy](https://labmobi.atlassian.net/wiki/spaces/DEV/pages/15991186/Git+branching+strategy)
+3. Make changes to the project
+4. Document the changes in `CHANGELOG.md` in the project's root directory
+5. Create a pull request targeting the `develop` branch
+   - A code review and approval from at least one other person from the community
+   - Tag `Lauris Kruusamäe` and `Harri Kirik` in the request

-When your merge request is approved and is merged into `develop`, feel free to merge `develop` into `master`
+6. If the review is approved, then merge the merge request to `develop` and then feel free to merge `develop` into `master`.
+   - If you do not have the rights to merge then contact  `Lauris Kruusamäe` or `Harri Kirik`.
+7. If Mobi Lab employee, then let the Android community `#community-android` in Slack know about the changes you made.

 #### Set up the Google services for development